Cristóbal Márquez: Abroad

 Cristóbal moved abroad for the first time in July 2011, signing for an undisclosed fee to FC Karpaty Lviv in the Ukrainian Premier League, who also counted compatriot Borja Gómez in their ranks.
 He made 12 total appearances during his tenure, and scored the equaliser in a 2–1 home loss to FC Metalist Kharkiv on 28 August; he returned on loan to Elche on 28 January 2012.

 In July 2013, Cristóbal sued Karpaty for unpaid wages, winning €600,000 and becoming a free agent.
 Fellow Spaniard Ramon Tribulietx, manager of Oceanian champions Auckland City FC, signed him to the New Zealanders with the lure of the club's participation at the year's FIFA Club World Cup.
 He played three Championship matches, scoring twice in a 4–4 home draw against Hawke's Bay United FC on 22 December.

 After further stints at Olympiacos Volos F.C.
 (Greece) and PS Mitra Kukar (Indonesia), Cristóbal returned to Spain to play the 2015–16 season at third-tier CD Toledo.
-After play-off elimination by Hércules CF, he transferred to Anorthosis Famagusta F.C. of the Cypriot First Division in June 2016.
+After play-off elimination by Hércules CF, he transferred to Anorthosis Famagusta FC of the Cypriot First Division in June 2016.